Sunday 17 May 2020

 Of all the musicians that we lost this year, the one that affected me the most is someone most of you probably haven't heard of.
 Costas Constantinou, singer, guitarist and main songwriter of Greek neo-psychedelic band Purple Overdose apparently died in his house a few days ago during the Corona lockout, though there are no indications that he was infected.
 He can't have been more than 60 years old.
 I first saw P.O. live around 1990.
 I was a big fan of garage and psychedelia at the time, blindly buying any record that came out between 1966-1970.
 Can't say I regret it either, the late 60's were a wonderful time for music.
 But in my mind that kind of music sadly belonged to the past - until, that is, I saw Purple Overdose play, they could transport you right back to psychedelic London circa 1968.
 It wasn't just the music, but the fact that the band had immersed themselves in that period in every way: music, lyrics, clothes, attitude, probably even the relevant drugs.
 I became an instant fan of and started hyping them to my friends.
 Infuriatingly, it was a year or two before they appeared again; I think some members were unavailable because of compulsory army duty.
 But for the following decade they gigged often and I rarely missed a chance to see them.
 They also became the only band, along with The Fuzztones, whose albums I'd buy immediately after release, because I couldn't wait to listen to them - no youtube or streaming services at the time, that meant you'd have to wait for an album to get radio play or find someone to lend it or tape it for you.
 Or wait for the reviews to decide on buying.
 But of course I needn't read the reviews when it came to P.O. - I'd snatch their albums as soon as they came out.
 Great investment it was too, seeing as the original LPs (they released almost exclusively vinyls) now cost in the neighborhood of €80.
 Constantinou was also a dedicated collector of vinyl - we must have had the same buying habits and record store routes, because I'd catch him hanging around at record shops every other week or so.
 It never told him what I thought of his music or even that I recognize him, we just spoke a few times as fellow music enthusiasts about a record that was playing on the store, or that one of us was holding.
 He was something of an authority on everything regarding psychedelia, garage and prog but also very well informed on other styles of music.

 When I first saw Purple Overdose for the first time, I couldn't believe there was a band playing this kind of music at the dawn of the 90's, let alone a Greek band from my neighborhood.
 It was at the AN Club in Exarchia, slightly before or after the release of this album, 1990.
 During that concert they introduced us to a guest musician, a flutist called Tolis Labouris who also played in the album and who would soon become a full-time member.
 I believe they played the whole of this (with the possible exception of the instrumental) plus a few songs from their debut Exit#4, closing with "Rooby Go Round", one of the most upbeat tracks of the aforementioned album.
-Indigo was their sophomore effort, and constituted a big leap forward from the previous LP.
+Indigo was their second effort, and constituted a big leap forward from the previous LP.
 They'd evolve further with every album, usually incorporating more progressive elements.
 I'd be hard pressed to choose my favorite P.O. album, but I think it'd be a tie between this and their next, eponymous, LP.
 While their playing would improve still and compositions would became more ambitious, there's something winsome about Indigo's relatively simpler, yet finely arranged, melodies: A song like opener "Moonlight Sunshine" has an instantly catchy melody that hints at the possibility of a successful career writing radio jingles - thankfully Constantinou chose not to pursue that direction.
 The song's melodic lead and backing vocals, swirling organ, gong, and psychedelic guitar solo are pure UK popsike circa 1968.
 "Cosmic Ladder" is more relaxed, with Doors-like keyboards and another spacey solo.
 It's followed by a fantastic instrumental called "Suite For A Sunshine Day".
 This is a more complex composition featuring martial drumming, classical-style organ and jazzy passages of the Canterbury school.
 Most impressive.

 "Rain Without Storm" which closes side 1 (remember, it was only released on vinyl) has a baroque intro with harpsichord and flute and a pretty melody that may remind you of a big hit called "Rain and Tears" by another, older, Greek band.
 Side 2 starts with the playful melody of "White Colours".
 Keyboards and flute dominate the first half, then mellow overdubbed vocals and jazzy solos in the middle, with the electric guitar only raising its head 3,5 minutes into the song.
 The next song is called "Golden Eyes".
 The longest and probably the most psychedelic track on the album, it opens with a somewhat oriental melody and continues with dark and spacey keyboards, slow psychedelic solos, trippy vocals and romantic lyrics.
 All very reminiscent of early Pink Floyd, circa Saucerful Of Secrets.
 The album then closes with another romantic baroque piece "(Shady Reflections At The) Magic Forest".
 A pretty melody played on harpsichord and violin, and a vocal duet with Vicki Variti of Jack Of All Trades (un)fame.
 It picks up pace around two thirds of the way, culminating with an electric guitar/organ duel.
 Like all the songs here, it features quasi-mystical poetic lyrics including flowers, enchanted gardens, and strange and magical creatures.
 Like the albums that followed it, Indigo got great reviews by the specialized music press but never reached a wider audience - we're talking, after all, about a vinyl-only LP on a small Greek independent label, and a band that never played outside of the country.
 Even if you did read the reviews, you'd have to go to the trouble of mail-ordering the album from Greece without ever having heard a single note.
 Thankfully we now have youtube, so you can get a taste.
 Start with the clips below, and then search for a vinyl copy for the full experience: there's the original pressing on black vinyl, and a later reissue on colored one, both very collectible.
 Last but not least, this LP also has a gorgeous cover depicting Salvador Dali's painting "Hallucinogenic Toreador" - very aptly named, as well as visually analogous to the sounds contained in the grooves.